fansalon/TEspeX/README.md

 All the arguments, except fot --num_threads and --remove, are required.
 We suggest to use as argument of --TE argument a fasta file containing TE consensus sequences (from RepBase?) and as arguments of the --cdna and --ncrna arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse).\
 --num_threads if not specified is set to 2 while --remove is set to T by  default (meaning all the bam files are removed).

-In the folder 'example' you can find a copy of the files used to perform the TE expression analysis in a sample of *C. elegans*
+In the folder 'example' you can find a copy of the files used to perform the TE expression analysis in a sample of *C. elegans*.
+To test the pipeline is working properly, please launch it using these input files as explained below.

-To test the pipeline first create the sample file typing
+1. first create the sample file typing:
 ```
 ls $PWD/example/SRR3170296_partial.fastq.gz > $PWD/example/reads.txt
 ```
-Then launch the following command:
+2. launch the pipeline typing the following command:
 ```
 python3 TEspeX_v0.1.py --TE example/RepBase_single_line.fa.gz \
 --cdna example/Caenorhabditis_elegans.WBcel235.cdna.all.fa.gz \